V-Sekai/manuals/decisions/20231201-headless-launcher-backend.md

 defmodule VSekaiNebula.UpdateProcess do
   @moduledoc """
   A schema module representing the update process in the application.
-  Each update process has a manifest_file_and_version, registry_values, a unique ID, and a validity period.
+  Each update process has a manifest_file_and_version, a unique ID, and a validity period.
   """

   use Ecto.Schema